BenjaminMedia/bonnier-php-sdk/README.md

 Advanced usage
 -----

-Use DSL to apply even greater filters, by using the dsl method on the \Bonnier\Service\ServiceResult class.
-Please see the Elasticsearch documentation on how to use DSL: https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html
+Use DSL to apply even greater filters, by using the "setDsl" method on the \Bonnier\Service\ServiceResult class.
+Please see the Elasticsearch documentation and examples on how to use DSL: https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html

 ```php